Soar higher with Lightsail developer tools

 Any type of data transfer you consume is covered by your Lightsail plan and counted towards your data transfer allowance.
 As long as your instance’s data transfer is below the plan allowance, you do not incur any data transfer charges.
 Your data transfer allowance will reset every month, and you can consume it whenever you need within the month.
 If you delete your instance before the month ends and create another one, data transfer allowance is shared between the two instances.

-When you exceed the monthly free data transfer allowance of your plan, you will get charged for data transfer OUT from a Lightsail instance to the Internet or to another AWS region (or to AWS resources in the same region when using public IP addresses).
-The charge for these types of data transfer above the free allowance is $0.09/GB.
+When you exceed the monthly free data transfer allowance of your plan, you will get charged for data transfer OUT from a Lightsail instance to the Internet or to another AWS Region or to AWS resources in the same Region when using public IP addresses.
+The charge for these types of data transfer above the free allowance is as follows:

 DNS management is free within Lightsail.
 You can create up to 3 DNS zones and as many records as you want for each DNS zone.
 You also get a monthly allowance of 3 million DNS queries per month to your zones.
 Beyond your first 3 million queries in a month, you are charged $0.40/million DNS queries.